Chinglim/LAB4/README.md

 The execution of these functions are based on a 3 bits OpSel input and the data path.
 The necessary design output will then be generated, through the given input and selected functions.

 ##2)ALU Test and Debugging
 One issue that i faced was on the ROR command function, it was not functioning, till I decided to just write out the step by step , bit by bit execution method of the ROR command function.
-I decided to design the ALU using the conditional statements, as I had previously used it before in Lab3 and find it more comfortable to work around with
+I decided to design the ALU using the conditional statements, as I had previously used it before in Lab3 and find it more comfortable to work around with.